neeti07121/Collections/README.md

   13. **StackMinArray.java:** How would you design a stack which, in addition to push and pop, has a function min which returns the minimum element?
 Push, pop and min should all operate in O(1) time.
 Array Implementation.
   14. **StackOfPlates.java:** Implement different stack of plates with push and pop operation same as single stack working.
   15. **MyQueueUsingStack.java:** Implement a MyQueue class which implements a queue using two stacks.
+  16. **SortStack.java:** Write a program to sort a stack that the smallest items are on the top.